chureh-atasi/Tox21-Multitask/README.rst

     - If a chemical has both antagonist and agonist channel outcome, antagonist chosen for datapoint.

-- |uncheck_| Create multitask model for all assays.
+- [ ] Create multitask model for all assays.